-Work Related Illness Attorney in New Jersey
+Work Related Illness Attorneys in New Jersey

 Many think of the hazards you can see at the workplace, like slippery surfaces, malfunctioning equipment, and dangerous machinery, but there are many other ways an employee can be harmed during the course of a job.
 Injury-causing accidents account for a large portion of worker trauma every year, but illnesses caused by workplace hazards affect many employees every year.